department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

       - [Research] Analyze GA Metrics
       - [[Research] Analyze VSignals Data](https://github.com/department-of-veterans-affairs/va.gov-team/issues/54282)
    - **Sub Goal: Create Cross-Product Veteran Path Analysis**
+      - [[FE] Create Proposal for an MVP for a Cross-Product Path Analysis](https://github.com/department-of-veterans-affairs/va.gov-team/issues/54021)
-      - No work this sprint; we will present MVP proposal to Stephen & decide next steps
+         - Finish proposal and present to Stephen & decide next steps
 - **GOAL: Address tech debt**
    - [[FE] Issue with accordion on pre check in confirmation page](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/gh/department-of-veterans-affairs/va.gov-team/54719)
    - **_Optional Tech Debt (these items are not in the current sprint but can be pulled in)_**